kulturpool/EDMLib/README.md

 <p>The subject of the CHO.One of dc:subject or dc:type or dcterms:spatial or dcterms:temp
 oral must be  provided; if more than one of these properties is available, please prov ide them all.
-High-­level dc:subject  values like 'archaeology' are allowed, especiall y when there is no other subject that can be easily filled in. <dc:subject>archeology&lt;
+High-­level dc:subject  values like 'archaeology' are allowed, especiall y when there is no other subject that can be easily filled in. <code>&lt;dc:subject&gt;archeology&lt;
-/dc:subject>or create a reference to an instance of the Concept class <skos:Concept rd f:about="http://semantics.gr/authorities/ekt-unesco/560215094">   <skos:prefLabel xml: lang="el">Αρχαιολογία</skos:prefLabel>   <skos:prefLabel xml:lang="en">Archaeology</sk
+/dc:subject&gt;</code>or create a reference to an instance of the Concept class <code>&lt;skos:Concept rd f:about="http://semantics.gr/authorities/ekt-unesco/560215094"&gt;   &lt;skos:prefLabel xml: lang="el"&gt;Αρχαιολογία&lt;/skos:prefLabel&gt;   &lt;skos:prefLabel xml:lang="en"&gt;Archaeology&lt;/sk
-os:prefLabel></skos:Concept>For recommendations on medata quality see Tier A-C require ments .</p>
+os:prefLabel&gt;&lt;/skos:Concept&gt;</code>For recommendations on medata quality see Tier A-C require ments .</p>
 </div>